hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/192_meditation.md

 there is concentration of mind.

 There are three stages in meditation.
 The first is what is called
-\[Dhâranâ\], concentrating the mind upon an object.
+\[Dhāranā\], concentrating the mind upon an object.
 I try to concentrate my mind upon this glass, excluding every other object from my mind except this glass.
 But the mind is wavering . . .
-When it has become strong and does not waver so much, it is called \[Dhyâna\], meditation.
+When it has become strong and does not waver so much, it is called \[Dhyāna\], meditation.
-And then there is a still higher state when the differentiation between the glass and myself is lost — \[Samâdhi or absorption\].
+And then there is a still higher state when the differentiation between the glass and myself is lost — \[Samādhi or absorption\].
 The mind and the glass are identical.
 I do not see any difference.
 All the senses stop and all powers that have been working through other channels of other senses \[are focused in the mind\].
 Then this glass is under the